bonni208/Business_Ethics/Business_Ethics.md

 [ ] Add: line above the first assignment: See anth101.com/start at the very bottom for an example

 Text with pink highlighting.
 Is this possible?
 How to make assignments stand out?

+> Brothers and sisters, do not be weary in doing what is right."
+>
+> ~ 2 Thessalonians 3:13

 # Ten Lessons